lhr-solar/BPS/Docs/source/Software/BSP.rst

 Usage
     Function usage is declared in the ``BSP_CAN.h file``.
 When using these functions in the RTOS, pend and post must occur before and after the functions are called.
+The resources used for pend and post can be seen in the CANBus.c driver documentation(insert link here).

 Additional Considerations
     None